-The issue before the Court was whether a state law precluding subrogation (reimbursement) of health care benefits paid by health insurers of ERISA health benefit plans out of third party settlements from auto accidents.
-The Court held that ERISA pre-empted the application of the state law.
+The issue before the Court was whether a state law precluding subrogation (reimbursement) of health care benefits paid by health insurers of ERISA health benefit plans out of third party settlements applied to a self-insured plan.
+The Court held that ERISA pre-empted the application of the state law as applied to the self insured plan.

 The daughter of an employee who was the member of a health care plan provided and paid for by his employer (self-funded, not insured by an insurance company) and was injured in an auto accident.
 The self funded plan paid health care benefits.
 The employee settled an auto accident claim on behalf of his daughter.
 While that suit was pending the self-funded plan sought declaratory judgment in federal court that it was entitled to reimbursement through its subrogation rights in the plan despite the state law outlawing such subrogation rights.